By Jacqueline Gwynne

 If you’ve spent any time in this city you will notice flyers for WOMEN WANTED and GIRLS WANTED, posted up on main roads in the inner city promising women $$$ for nude artistic photos.

 The ads promise same day cash of up to $800 for diverse women of all ages and body types.
-There are different flyers that appear every week but they all lead back to a pornography business called Feck Erotica.
+There are different flyers that appear every week.
+Some lead back to a pornography business called Feck Erotica.
 Slick glossy business cards of artistic nudes can also be found in cafes, art venues and boutiques.
-The flyers always have a female contact name and assert that the work is empowering and fun among an all-female crew.
+The flyers always have a female contact name.

 I have been following this business and the WOMEN WANTED flyers and spoke to models and former employees.

-Feck has three main projects to screen women and filter them through to more explicit pornography and prostitution.
+Feck has three main projects.
 The first two are Beautiful Agony and I Shot Myself.
 Beautiful Agony is where women and men film their face during orgasm.
 For I Shot Myself, women are provided with a camera to photograph themselves nude.

 If the contributor shows enthusiasm and Feck is happy with her performance, she is offered further work on the more explicit, video-based website, I Feel Myself.
 Women are filmed masturbating, in girl on girl and occasionally heterosexual sex, on location or at Feck’s Melbourne premises.
 On the I Feel Myself shoots models often work directly with the male CEO who is sometimes the only person in the room with them.

-The selling point of Feck is to create some artistic credibility with a focus on diversity to lure women in through Beautiful Agony, I Shot Myself and I Feel Myself at the hip headquarters in Melbourne.
+The selling point of Feck is to create some artistic credibility with a focus on diversity through Beautiful Agony, I Shot Myself and I Feel Myself at the hip headquarters in Melbourne.

-Feck inflates its artistic credibility in part through links with Life Drawing Melbourne, a business with an innocent name to yield the most Google hits.
+Feck inflates its artistic credibility in part through links with Life Drawing Melbourne.
 Attendees of the life drawing classes are often unaware of its connection with Feck.
 Flyers for Life Drawing Melbourne appear alongside the Women Wanted flyers, frequently in art spaces and laundromats.

 The WOMEN WANTED flyers show how brazenly sex trade profiteers are operating in Melbourne, it is right under our noses.
 If you see these flyers or business cards, tear them down and put them in the bin.
 Contact your local MP and police to take action.